RominaAEC/whats-cookin/README.md

 ## Overview

 What's Cookin' is designed to help users decide what to cook based on the ingredients they already have in their pantry.
-Users can input their pantry items and receive recipe suggestions, while also add their favorite recipes to a personal cookbook wheter that is creating their own recipe or adding one from the suggested ones.
+Users can input their pantry items and receive recipe suggestions, while also adding their favorite recipes to a personal cookbook wheter that is creating their own recipe or adding one from the suggested ones.

 ### Problem

 People often find themselves staring at their fridge or pantry without knowing what to cook.
 They may forget about their own recipes or struggle to come up with meal ideas based on limited ingredients.
-What’s Cookin’ helps them by providing instant recipe suggestions, giving users list of dishes they can make with what they already have.
+What’s Cookin’ helps them by providing instant recipe suggestions, and giving users a list of dishes they can make with what they already have.
 The app also serves as a digital cookbook where users can add recipes from the suggestions or add their own.
 What's Cookin aims to solve the common issue of not knowing what to cook, while also allowing users to save and manage their favorite meals.

 ### User Profile